 Dec to Mar

 The vast Nyika Plateau in the north of Malawi soars above the Great Rift Valley.
-Its breathtaking 360 degree views of distant mountains, high-altitude grasslands, forests and endless rolling hills stretch in every direction.
+Its breath-taking 360 degree views of distant mountains, grasslands, forests and endless rolling hills stretch in every direction.
 This wild and remote upland area is the only big game Afro-montane area in southern Africa.
-So Nyika National Park was set up to preserve this unique landscape.
+Nyika National Park was set up to preserve this unique landscape.
 It is an area quite unlike any other in Malawi – or frankly the whole of Southern Africa.
-It is more reminiscent of Scotland than the bushveld!
+It reminds us more of Scotland than the African bushveld!

 Need a little help?
 View our Safari Guide to help you get started